oliver-ryan9008/ryans-itunes-album-search/README.md

+The front-end of this project was bootstrapped using [create-react-app](https://github.com/facebook/create-react-app)

 # Welcome to Ryan's iTunes Album Search

 Basic functionality for searching the iTunes API for an artist to find albums related to the artist.